MS and PhD Courses and Descriptions Skip to main content

 Chemistry Biochemistry

-Note:Pass 3/5 proficiency examsPass biochemistry proficiency exam
+Note:Pass general chemistry and area proficiency examsPass general chemistry biochemistry proficiency exams

 PLEASE NOTE: PhD students must have at least one first-author paper submitted to a peer-reviewed journal prior to defense of their dissertation.